 - Ablation therapies – Ablation is a type of treatment which destroy tumors without removing them.
 This techniques may be used for patients when surgery is not a good option because of poor health or reduced liver function.
 Often, ablation can be done without surgery by inserting a needle or probe into the tumor through the skin.

 Side effects from cancer treatment can impact your quality of life and your body’s ability to respond to treatment.
 Northwestern Medicine Cancer Center Warrenville and the Northwestern Medicine Cancer Center Delnor is home to a diverse team of palliative medicine specialists who work with your oncologist to help relieve your pain and manage your symptoms.
 The palliative medicine specialists:

 - Treat pain and other physical symptoms of cancer, such as fatigue, nausea, trouble sleeping, poor appetite, breathing difficulties, and weight loss

 - Treat emotional symptoms, such as depression and anxiety

 - Improve your body’s ability to tolerate cancer treatments

 - Help you better understand tests, procedures, and options

 - Guide you and those who care for you to helpful outside resources

-From your initial diagnosis throughout your care, the palliative medicine team at Cadence Health can help you remain stronger in your fight against cancer and feel better, every step of the way.
+From your initial diagnosis throughout your care, the palliative medicine team can help you remain stronger in your fight against cancer and feel better, every step of the way.